 Aimed at graduate students and professionals, this text is a unique, example-based resource to enhance readers’ ability to facilitate and participate in the special education process.

 Table of Contents

-Jason R. Parkin, PhD, NCSP is a clinical assistant professor in the school psychology program at Seattle University.
+Jason R. Parkin, PhD, NCSP, is an assistant professor in the school psychology program at Seattle University.
 His professional interests include psychoeducational assessment and family/school partnerships.